cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   Random Oracle.

 This section specifies supported VOPRF group and hash function instantiations.
-For each group, we specify the HashToGroup and Serialize functionalities.
+For each group, we specify the HashToGroup, HashToScalar, and Serialize functionalities.
 The Deserialize functionality is the inverse of the corresponding Serialize functionality.

 We only provide ciphersuites in the elliptic curve setting as these provide the most efficient way of instantiating the OPRF.